MicrosoftDocs/ai-builder/ai-builder-docs/batch-testing-prompts.md

 > - AI Builder prompts run on GPT models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.

+> [!IMPORTANT]
+> - This is a production-ready preview feature.
+>- Production-ready previews are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520).

 ## Core features of batch testing